nh-g/parcels-tracker/README.md

 ## Consideration for further scale

 Due to 5 hour time limit requirement of the assignment, there are several user experience steps was considered to be skipped(.i.e login authentication).<br/>

 The style is thus kept very simple and minimalism so that the design can be easily adapted if being added to other projects.
+Considering the dominant usage as an app on small devices (mobile phone, tablet), the design was chosen to small screen responsively driven.

 In the future, I plan to add some functions like:
 <li> view interactive map of parcels; using React Google Map API</li>